$100M Leads Review (The 9-Figure Lead Secret?)

 magnetic marketing book

-Magnetic Marketing is a direct response marketing book that’s been a staple in the industry since the early 2000s.
+Magnetic Marketing is a direct response marketing book that has been an industry staple since the early 2000s.
 Dan Kennedy is one of the original authorities on attracting buyers instead of chasing them.
-(The man has been writing about this stuff since before most of us figured out what a sales funnel was.)
+(The man was writing about this before most of us knew what a sales funnel was.)

-Think of Magnetic Marketing as the original blueprint that $100M Leads was built on.
+Think of Magnetic Marketing as the original blueprint on which $100M Leads was built.

-It goes deeper into the psychology of attracting buyers, specifically why people respond to direct response ads, and how to position your offer so customers come to you instead of the other way around.
+It goes deeper into the psychology of attracting buyers: Why people respond to direct-response ads and how to position your offer so customers come to you rather than the other way around.

-On the other hand, $100M leads simplify the concept, rebuild them for online marketing with clear actions and a daily to-do list.
+$100M Leads takes those same ideas, simplifies them, and rebuilds them for online marketing with clear actions and a daily to-do list.

-In general, I think serious marketers should read both.
-Read Magnetic Marketing for the foundation of a response-driven advertising strategy.
-Then read $100M Leads for the same fundamentals rebuilt for online marketing with a daily action system attached.
+Serious marketers should read both.
+Magnetic Marketing for the foundation. $100M Leads for the modern daily action system.

 2. Dotcom Secrets Book By Russell Brunson